marsninja/CompilersForAIClass2025/repo-deconstruction-project.md

 5. **Examples and Use Cases**: Concrete demonstrations
 6. **Visual Aids**: Diagrams, tables, and annotated code

-Save your documentation in markdown format in your course repository.
+I suggest doing everything in markdown and installing the mermaid plugin for diagrams.

 ### 7. Create a Video Walkthrough